"Designer. Entrepreneur. Strategist. Three titles that continue to shape my work."

-Favorite part of the work: When a design solution makes the consumer’s experience better, happier, clearer or easier.
+Favorite part of the work: When a solution makes the consumer’s experience better, happier, clearer or easier.

 Alter ego: A Chameleon.
 “My career has been shaped by different people, experiences, philosophies and places, which allows me to look back on the past to effectively adapt to the current environment.”